The Menace of Marine Litter

 Recycling of PVC – Prospects and Challenges

 PVC, also known as Polyvinyl Chloride or Vinyl, is one of the most widely used plastics worldwide due to its chemical stability and durability.
 PVC products have an average lifetime of 30 years, with some reaching 50 or more years.
 This means that more PVC products are reaching the end-of-life and entering the waste stream, and the amount is likely to increase significantly in the near future.
-The Middle East will ultimately have to deal with increased PVC waste as it is one of the markets expected to have high growth rates for PVC consumption, with developing countries in … Continue reading
+The Middle East will ultimately have to deal with increased PVC waste as it is one of the markets expected to have high growth rates for PVC consumption, with developing countries in the … Continue reading

 What Will Power the Future of Trains – Hydrogen or Batteries?